Not quite the prettiest city in Europe, Greece’s second largest city is loved for its charisma, cultural depth, and creative cuisine.

 Staying centrally, and close to the waterfront is always a good idea.
 But where along Thessaloniki’s 5-kilometer seaside promenade are the most idyllic bits?

-After the Great Fire, Aristotelous Square was central to French architect Ernest Hébrard’s ambitious new plan for the city.
-Anchored by the 5-star Electra Palace on one end, staying within close range gives you the benefit of being close to key areas of interest you can walk to: Ladadika dining district a 6-minute walk west, attractive shopping on Tsimski to the east, Ano Poli (the Upper, Old Town) to the north for a glimpse of the city before the fire, and the cafes of the rejuvenated port area on the waterfront.
+After the Great Fire of 1917 destroyed a third of the city, Aristotelous Square was the centerpiece of French architect Ernest Hébrard’s ambitious new plan for the city.
+Anchored by the 5-star Electra Palace on one end, staying within close range gives you the benefit of being close to key areas of interest you can walk to: Ladadika dining district a 6-minute walk west, shopping on Tsimski to the east, Ano Poli (the Upper, Old Town) to the north for a glimpse of the city before the fire, and the cafes of the rejuvenated port area on the waterfront.

-If you prefer to be close to green open spaces, as families often do, stay close to the White Tower.
-Less for the draw of the monument and museum in itself, and more because it marks the start of the “New Waterfront”.
-A revitalisation project completed in 2014 created wider boardwalks, pocket parks, playgrounds (albeit slightly lackluster), and installations like the statue of Alexander the Great and the striking beauty of George Zongolopoulos’ Umbrellas Sculpture.
-A gathering place for the city, street vendors serve cotton candy (and other snacks) on tap, while buskers entertain with song, dance, marionettes, and more.
+If you prefer to be close to green open spaces, as families often do, stay close to the 15th century White Tower (also a good place to start a waterfront walk).
+Once a fortress, then prison, the monument and museum marks the start of the “New Waterfront”.
+A revitalisation project completed in 2014 transformed the waterfront with wider promenades, pocket parks, playgrounds (if somewhat uninspiring), and striking public art, including a statue of Alexander the Great and the iconic Umbrellas sculpture by George Zongolopoulos.
+A beloved gathering place for locals and visitors alike, the promenade comes alive with cotton candy vendors and snack carts, while buskers fill the air with music, dance, marionette performances, and more.

 DOWNTOWN DINING, SWEETS & TREATS WITH KIDS